Graph Machine Learning based Doubly Robust Estimator for Network Causal Effects: Abstract

 \section{Abstract}

-Our paper addresses the challenge of inferring causal effects in social network data, characterized by complex interdependencies among individuals resulting in challenges such as non-independence of units, interference (where a unit's outcome is affected by neighbors' treatments), and introduction of additional confounding factors from neighboring units.
-We propose a novel methodology combining graph neural networks and double machine learning, enabling accurate and efficient estimation of direct and peer effects using a single observational social network.
-Our approach utilizes graph isomorphism networks in conjunction with double machine learning to effectively adjust for network confounders and consistently estimate the desired causal effects.
-We demonstrate that our estimator is both asymptotically normal and semiparametrically efficient.
-A comprehensive evaluation against four state-of-the-art baseline methods using three semi-synthetic social network datasets reveals our method's on-par or superior efficacy in precise causal effect estimation.
-Further, we illustrate the practical application of our method through a case study that investigates the impact of Self-Help Group participation on financial risk tolerance.
-The results indicate a significant positive direct effect, underscoring the potential of our approach in social network analysis.
-Additionally, we explore the effects of network sparsity on estimation performance.
+We address the challenge of inferring causal effects in social network data.
+This results in challenges due to interference --where a unit's outcome is affected by neighbors' treatments -- and network-induced confounding factors.
+While there is extensive literature focusing on estimating causal effects in social network setups, a majority of them make prior assumptions about the form of network-induced confounding mechanisms.
+Such strong assumptions are rarely likely to hold especially in high-dimensional networks.
+We propose a novel methodology that combines graph machine learning approaches with the double machine learning framework to enable accurate and efficient estimation of direct and peer effects using a single observational social network.
+We demonstrate the semiparametric efficiency of our proposed estimator under mild regularity conditions, allowing for consistent uncertainty quantification.
+We demonstrate that our method is accurate, robust, and scalable via extensive simulation study.
+We use our method to investigate the impact of Self-Help Group participation on financial risk tolerance.

 \keywords{Causal Inference \and Semi-Parametric Inference \and Double Machine Learning \and Graph Neural Networks}